isomerpages/nhg-ohrpp/_conducting-research/Managing Research Data/About NHG Standing Databases (SDB).md

 <p>For large IT systems, the “Custodian” shall be synonymous with the appointed
 “System Owner”.</p>
 <p>Where there is shared ownership of a Standing Database amongst various
-NHG or partner institutions, the "Owners" should agree upon the most suitable "Custodian".</p>
+NHG Health or partner institutions, the "Owners" should agree upon the most suitable "Custodian".</p>
 <p>For Standing Databases that are set up with an external institution, institutions
-within NHG should appoint an NHG "Custodian" to protect NHG’s interest in the joint database.</p>
+within NHG Health should appoint an NHG Health "Custodian" to protect NHG Health’s interest in the joint database.</p>
 <p></p>
 <h4><strong>How to Register a Standing Database?</strong></h4>
-<p><strong>With effect from 01 August 2020</strong>, all NHG Standing Database
+<p><strong>With effect from 01 August 2020</strong>, all NHG Health Standing
-applications will be routed to the <strong>NHG Research Data Institutional Deputies (IDs)</strong> for approval.</p>
+Database applications will be routed to the <strong>NHG Health Research Data Institutional Deputies (IDs)</strong> for approval.</p>
 <p>Learn more about <a href="/registering-sbd/" rel="noopener nofollow" target="_blank">Registering a Standing Database here</a>.</p>
 <p></p>